tmpvar/sm-808/README.md

 Instances of `Song` enable much of what you would expect in a sequencer

-- global step - which is used to drives patterns
+- global step - which is used to drive `Pattern`s
 - play/pause/stop
 - live BPM control via `Song#setBPM`
 - some sugar for manipulating patterns